TheConnMan/Slack-Feedback/README.md

 Slack Feedback
 =========

 Chat box for quick app feedback sent to a Slack channel from a Grails project.
+Optionally the plugin can be configured to allow responses from Slack back to the application users.

 ## Requirements